mikegrudic/ismulator/README.md

 # ismulator
-Simple model of the thermal structure of the interstellar medium
+Simple model of the thermal structure of the cold interstellar medium